 Benefits And Eligibility Verification

-1. How does a provider verify benefits?
+1. How does a provider verify benefits or claim status?

 2. Can MedCost verify patient eligibility?

 MedCost is unable to verify patient eligibility since we are not the claims administrator and do not have information about members and dependents in our repricing system.
 When a claim is received, we verify that the employer group participates with MedCost using the employer’s group identification number and reprice the claim.
 Repriced claims are then forwarded to the appropriate claim administrator for adjudication.

 Electronic Funds Transfer (EFT) and Electronic Remittance Advice (ERA)